hansonxyz/no_led_msi/README.md

 A standalone Windows application that turns off RGB LED lights on MSI motherboards.

+## Usage

+Running no_led_msi.exe will detect and turn off the RGB LEDs if your motherboard is supported.

+I recommend creating a "Scheduled Task" to run this application on workstation login, and screen unlock, with the scheduled task configured to run with administrator permissions and a 15 second delay.
+This should cover all the bases on keeping the RGB LEDs off permanently on your suystem,

-## Requirements
+## Building

-- Windows 10/11
-- MSI motherboard with supported chipset
-- Administrator privileges (required for hardware access)
+Requires:

 - Visual Studio 2019 or later with C++ development tools
 - CMake 3.16 or later

-## Building

-1. Open Command Prompt as Administrator
-2. Navigate to this directory
-3. Run `build.bat`
+Alternatively, you may install the dependencies to build automatically, by running "install-dependencies.ps1" within powershell.
+This tool assumes you have chocolatey installed.

+Once the dependencies are in place, run build.bat, and you should have a compiled binary.
 The executable will be created at `build\Release\no_led_msi.exe`

-## Usage

-1. Run `no_led_msi.exe` as Administrator
-2. The program will automatically detect if you have an MSI motherboard
-3. If supported, it will turn off the RGB LEDs and exit
-4. No additional configuration is required

 ## Technical Details